JackFeatherston/Briefly/README.md

 3. Analyze Documents
 - Click "Analyze Documents" to run AI analysis
 - The system prompts models based on a preset list of queries the documents for key legal information
+- With multiple documents to carefully index and parse, results will take several minutes to load
 - Results are displayed in structured format

 4. Review Results